 The Ethical Rules We Support

-We support The Research Society Code of Professional Behaviour.
-The Code is intended to: Set out the ethical rules which market and social researchers must follow; Enhance the public’s confidence in market research and social research by emphasising the rights and safeguards to which they are entitled; Emphasise the need for a special responsibility when seeking the opinions of children, young people and vulnerable groups in the community; and Minimise the need for governmental and/or intergovernmental legislation or regulation.
+The Research Society Code of Professional Behaviour is intended to set out the ethical rules which market and social researchers must follow; enhance the public’s confidence in market research and social research by emphasising the rights and safeguards to which they are entitled; emphasise the need for a special responsibility when seeking the opinions of children, young people and vulnerable groups in the community; and minimise the need for governmental and/or intergovernmental legislation or regulation.

 The Code of Professional Behaviour

 The Code is based on the following important fundamentals:

 Researchers must conform to all relevant state, national and international laws;